kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

 - Mixed kubelet rollout: `Pod.Status.VolumeHealth` is populated inconsistently across the cluster, depending on which node a pod runs on.
 Consumers handle this the way they handle any other best-effort `Pod.Status` field.
-Absence of a value is not the same as a healthy report, and dashboards joining health to pod identity should be node-aware.
+A healthy volume is reported as a present, empty status, while absence means the node has not (yet) reported; the two are not the same, and dashboards joining health to pod identity should be node-aware.
 - Old driver: a driver that does not advertise the new capabilities is not probed by either writer, and the feature is dormant for that driver.
 There is no pressure on driver authors to upgrade.